Senthilkuppuswamy-RVS/RealTime_Bus-Tracker/README.md

 #### Future Improvements

-In future, adding more routes by getting the input from user and creating different background views like street view, satellite view, dark mode view and light mode view.
+This Project can be further enhanced by adding more routes by getting the input from user and creating different background views like street view, satellite view, dark mode view and light mode view.

 #### License Information